sp4wn-owner/Spawn/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;- Operates seamlessly over any network and designed with Starlink connectivity in mind.
 Robots connected via satellite can be nearly anywhere in the world.

 - Secure
-    &nbsp;&nbsp;&nbsp;&nbsp;- Optionally handle your own security.
+    &nbsp;&nbsp;&nbsp;&nbsp;- Optionally handle your robot's security.
 Passwords/codes are securely hashed and all data is encrypted.
 No personal information is requested nor retained.
 Update the security parameters in the config.js file.

 - Token system (cryptocurrency)
     &nbsp;&nbsp;&nbsp;&nbsp;- Transform your telepresence robots into revenue-generating assets or pay users for controlling them (i.e.remote telepresence gig).
 We take 20% of token redemptions to maintain and grow the platform.
 Setting your robot's token rate to a negative number will deduct tokens from your account to the user while a positive token rate will deduct tokens from the user to your account.
 Setting the token rate to zero will enable free access.
 Our system functions similar to a centralized exchange with automatic deposits and withdrawals.